shial4/SLazeKit/README.md

 <img src="Content/SLazeKit.png">
 </p>

+- This request will use default configuration scheme.
 - The type `ResponseModel` is a result object type for result callback argument.
 If you want to decode array you simple execute method on `[ResponseModel]` type.
 - The `error`  indicates why the request failed, or nil if the request was successful. it include `EntityMaping` errors, url preparation error and so on.
 If a response from the server is received, regardless of whether the request completes successfully or fails, the response parameter contains that information.
 - The `response` provides tuple with  HTTPURLResponse object and the data returned by the server.